 Used Book Sale

 The Clara Barton Guild offers a used book sale each year.
-The contact email is below.

 The Unitarian Universalist Association holds an annual General Assembly each summer.
 Each congregation can send a number of delegates depending upon its size.
 If you are interested in serving as a delegate, contact the Board President.